-With all schools shut around the globe due to the pandemic, the education settings changed dramatically which caused repercussions and doubts.
+With all schools shut around the globe due to the pandemic, the education settings changed dramatically causing repercussions and doubts.
 So one might ask, “How Education Has Changed Forever?”
 Can it be a good thing?

-For many, embracing the new normal in education is a bit overwhelming.
-Some are even anxious about how this happening impacts education.
-However, instead of spending our time thinking about how exigent the situation is, teachers take it as an opportunity and view the huge change as advantageous.
+In many ways, education has profoundly changed.
+The new normal has been overwhelming.
+Some are even anxious about its impact on education.
+But instead of spending our time thinking about how exigent the situation is, teachers can take it on the positive side.

-It’s a good thing there are a lot of viable options that best support this indefinite change in education.
-In other words, we need to accept with great optimism that the COVID 19 outbreak has changed education forever and it’s for the better.
+With approximately 1.277 billion learners directly affected by the global pandemic, it’s a good thing there are a lot of viable options that best support this indefinite change.
+For one, technology has substantially lengthened access to education.
+In other words, we need to be optimistic that the COVID 19 outbreak has changed education forever and it’s for the better.

-The rise of distance learning delivery modality has become accessible and should be made equitable to all.
-Whereby, digital and eLearning platforms have increased popularity and have been adopted by schools all over the world.
-Billions of students are listening and performing with their online teacher behind screens.
+The rise of distance learning delivery modalities has become accessible and can be equitable to all.
+Whereby, digital and eLearning platforms have been adopted by schools all over the world.
+Billions of students are learning with their online teacher behind screens.
 Thus, homeschooling has become a glorious trend!

 How Education Has Changed Forever: And Why That’s a Good Thing